drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 `spark 2.0` or higher, `2.11.7 or higher`.
 We also need to provide custom dependencies on [Flint](https://github.com/twosigma/flint) library.
-It's not published on maven central repository but you can simpliy build it from the source and publish locally by running
+It's not published on maven central repository but you can simply build it from the source and publish locally by running
 ```
 sbt publishLocal
 ```